mlbeau/mlbeau/README.md

 ### Connect with Me

 Let's connect!
-Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/mlbeauchamp/) and explore my thoughts on data science on [Medium](https://medium.com/@mlbeauchamp).
+Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/mlbeauchamp/) or read my thoughts on [Medium](https://medium.com/@mlbeauchamp).

-If you're interested in collaboration, have questions, or just want to chat about data science, you can also reach me at mlbeauchamp58@gmail.com.
+If you're interested in collaboration, have questions, or want to discuss systems architecture or embedded finance, you can reach me at mlbeauchamp58@gmail.com.

-Looking forward to connecting with fellow data enthusiasts and sharing knowledge!
+Looking forward to connecting with fellow builders, founders, and data scientists.

-Regards,

-Michael Beauchamp

-Data Scientist | Lifelong Learner
+— Michael BeauchampSenior Systems Architect | API-First Platforms | Embedded Finance

 <br/>